thoughtpolice/dev-randomdotorg/README.md

 # Linux kernel module for random.org

-Is `/dev/urandom` just not good enough for you, and `/dev/random` just sits in your base, stealing all your entropy?
+Is `/dev/urandom` just not good enough for you, while that lazy `/dev/random` guy just sits in your base, stealing all your entropy?
 Yeah, I feel that way too (except not *really*, but maybe you've been there!)

 To that end, I've written a Linux kernel module that provides an interface to [random.org](http://random.org), which is a service that